MarvinIRW/Snake-implementation-in-Python/README.md

 ### Dependencies

-* Python with the following libraries: (tested on Python 3.10.4 and pygame 2.1.2)
+* Python with the following libraries: (tested on Python 3.10.4)
-    * pygame
+    * pygame (tested on pygame 2.1.2)

 ### Installing

-* clone the repository and run 'main.py'
+* clone or download the repository and run 'main.py'

 ## Authors